pymc-devs/pymc/GOVERNANCE.md

 Anyone can be a Contributor.
 Contributors can be affiliated with any legal entity or none.
-Contributors participate in the project by submitting, reviewing and discussing GitHub Pull Requests and Issues and participating in open and public Project discussions on GitHub, Google+, Slack, Hackpad, Gitter chat rooms and mailing lists.
+Contributors participate in the project by submitting, reviewing and discussing GitHub Pull Requests and Issues and participating in open and public Project discussions on GitHub, Slack, Gitter chat rooms and mailing lists.
 The foundation of Project participation is openness and transparency.

 There have been over 100 Contributors to the Project, whose contributions are listed in the logs of other repositories of the PyMC and projects.